System: Emulating an HTTP/1.1 Request using Telnet

 Enter an IP address, Hostname and Request URI in the form below and it will make a HEAD request to the server in question and display the results:

-Note: For security we've limited the inputs to this script.
-Only valid IPv4 IP addresses are accepted for the Server IP.
-The Hostname field accepts letters, numbers, hyphens and periods.
-The Request field also accepts the forward slash, and must (obviously) start with one.
+For security we've limited the inputs to this script.
+Only valid IPv4 addresses are accepted for the Server IP.
+The Hostname field accepts letters, numbers, hyphens and periods and the Request field needs to start with a forward slash.

 Requesting a secure (HTTPS) address